lesaint/lesaint.github.io/content/pages/landing-page-about-me.md

 I write [tips]({static}/categories.html#tips-ref) on the frequent small technical challenges I face and solve.
 Sometimes, I write longer technical pieces or tutorial-level texts as [articles]({static}/categories.html#articles-ref).

-In both cases, I do so because I may look them up someday, and because it may help someone searching the web.
+In both cases, I do so because I may look them up someday, because putting in writing helps get one's head fully around a problem, and because it may help someone searching the web.